Napster/napster-ruby/README.md

 -->
 # Napster Gem

-A Ruby interface to the [Napster/Rhapsody API](https://developer.rhapsody.com/).
+A Ruby interface to the [Napster API](https://developer.napster.com/).

 ## Installation